jamiebutterworth2016/machine-learning/README.md

 # Machine learning (ML)
 ML is a subset of AI, a subset of data science, a subset of computer science.\
 ML is self-learning - not explicitly programmed.\
-Uses data instead of explicit programming.
+It finds patterns in data.
 We have all this data.
 Let's make use of it!

 ## Semi-supervised learning
 Tables usually don't start with a classification column.\